B2B

 Competitive Pricing

 Competitive pricing is one of the most common B2B ecommerce pricing strategies.
 You analyze the pricing offered by competitors and choose a price based on that information.
 Usually, brands try to keep the price as low as possible to get an advantage over other companies, and they often use an average of the pricing from other brands in the industry.
+This is a classic B2B pricing strategy when buyer decisions are heavily influenced by competitor pricing.

 This strategy is a good way to break through customers’ initial pricing filters, but it doesn’t consider the product’s features.